learningequality/kolibri/docs/getting_started.rst

 Development server - advanced
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The commands above will start multiple concurrent processes: one for the Django web server, and at least one more for the webpack devserver.
+The commands above will start multiple concurrent processes: One for the Django web server, and at least one more for the webpack devserver.
 If you'd like to start these processes separately, you can do it in two separate terminal windows.

 In the first terminal you can start the django development server with this command: